 Nowadays, we can intead let LVM manage all this by simply adding all single devices as physical volumes and combine them to a volume-group:

 What is new is, that we can now set up the RAID directly inside the LVM:

 Of course various RAID levels are avilable too (but may require additional parametners).
 This not only simplifies the setup, it also makes the whole setup easier to manage, and to easily expand in the future.

 Additional you can combine this with all the latest and greatest thin-pools, snapshots, and whatnot that may be great options for virutalization.

 One of the greatest and latest options is adding a cache to the logical volume, usually to improve the performance of large spinning disks.
 Especially seek times and thus operations per second are much higher for solid state storage.
-So by adding smal high performance SSD you can now add caching to your LVM setup:
+So by adding small, high performance SSD you can now enable caching for your LVM setup:

 and you should get a confirmation like: